riatzukiza/discord-chatter/readme.md

 ```
 docker build --tag discord-rnn-gpu . # This sets everything up
-docker run -it --gpus=all --rm --volume ${PWD}:/app discord-rnn-gpu # Runs it if Nvidia container framework is present.
+docker run -it --gpus all --rm --volume ${PWD}:/app discord-rnn-gpu # Runs it if Nvidia container framework is present.
+docker run -it --gpus all --volume ${PWD}:/app discord-rnn-gpu # So you can have a state that will persist
-docker run -it --gpus=all --volume ${PWD}:/app discord-rnn-gpu # So you can have a state that will persist
+docker run -it --gpus all --env-file .env --volume ${PWD}:/app discord-rnn-gpu # So you can have a state that will persist with an environment file
 ```